Alberto-Guerra/TaskScribby/README.md

 - **Project Management:** Users can create projects and organize tasks under each project.
 Project details can be easily edited, and progress can be tracked.

 - **Task Tracking:** TaskScriby allows users to add, update, and mark tasks as complete.
-It provides a clear view of ongoing and completed tasks within each project.
+It provides a clear view of ongoing and completed tasks within each project. _(Future Update)_

 - **Note-taking:** Users can create notes for different purposes and categories.
-Notes are editable, and users can easily search for specific notes based on keywords or tags.
+Notes are editable, and users can easily search for specific notes based on keywords or tags. _(Future Update)_

 🇪🇸
 ## Descripción